-- 46. Examples of time-lasting imprint or straplines created by some statistical organizations are: - i.
+Examples of time-lasting imprint or straplines created by some statistical organizations are:

+- i.
 Eurostat: Your key to European Statistics - ii.
 INSEE (France): Measure to understand (Mesurer pour comprendre) - iii.
 BEA (USA): The world's trusted source for accurate and objective data about the U.S. economy - iv.
 Statistics Canada: Serving Canada with high-quality statistical information that matters - v.
-IBGE (Brazil): To portray Brazil by providing the information required to the understanding of its reality and the exercise of citizenship - vi.
-Statistics South Africa: The South Africa I know, the home I understand / Improving lives through data ecosystems - 47.
-Tracing back the SNA reveals that different branding have been used on the manuals: Measurement of National Income and the Construction of Social Accounts in 1947; A System of National Accounts and Supporting Tables in 1953 (could be Rev. 1), 1960 (could be Rev. 2) and 1964 (could be Rev. 3); A System of National Accounts in 1968 (could be Rev. 4); and then the System of National Accounts, 1993 (1993 SNA) followed by the System of National Accounts 2008 (2008, SNA). - 48.
-Competing and inconsistent naming strategies for the IESS including references to release years, version, and editions are not useful.
-For example, the current IESSs include the Government Finance Statistics Manual, 2014; the System of National Accounts, 2008; the 2016 Monetary and Financial Statistics Manual; and the sixth edition of the Balance of Payments and International Investment Position Manual.
-Therefore, the CMTT proposes two options to standardize the naming conventions across IESSs to eliminate the existing inconsistencies and create a consistent branding and naming approach of these statistical recommendations. - 49.
-The first is to use the edition approach and consistently brand all the IESSs as standards.
-In this case, the next of update of the SNA will be branded, as The International Economic Accounting Standard, 20xx-similar branding is suggested for the BPM and GFS manuals.
+IBGE (Brazil): To portray Brazil by providing the information required to the understanding of its reality and the exercise of citizenship

+- vi.
+Statistics South Africa: The South Africa I know, the home I understand / Improving lives through data ecosystems - 43.
+Tracing back the SNA reveals that different branding have been used on the manuals: Measurement of National Income and the Construction of Social Accounts in 1947; A System of National Accounts and Supporting Tables in 1953 (could be Rev. 1), 1960 (could be Rev. 2) and 1964 (could be Rev. 3); A System of National Accounts in 1968 (could be Rev. 4); and then the System of National Accounts, 1993 (1993 SNA) followed by the System of National Accounts 2008 (2008, SNA). - 44.
+Competing and inconsistent naming strategies for the EASS including references to release years, version, and editions are not useful.
+For example, the current EASSs include the Government Finance Statistics Manual, 2014; The System of National Accounts, 2008; The 2016 Monetary and Financial Statistics Manual and the Sixth Edition of the Balance of Payments and International Investment Position Manual.
+Therefore, the CMTT proposes two options to standardize the naming conventions across EASSs to eliminate the existing inconsistencies and create a consistent branding and naming approach of these statistical recommendations. - 45.
+The first is to use the edition approach and consistently brand all the EASSs as standards.
+In this case, the next of update of the SNA will be branded, as The Economic Accounting Statistical Standard: System of National Accounts, 20xx10 similar branding is suggested for the BPM and GFSM.
 However, this proposal bears a risk of confusion.
-Member-States of the European Union will remember the changeover from European System of National Accounts, third edition to European System of National Accounts 1995.
-Furthermore, such a proposal seems to neglect the systematic approach of national accounts to provide an overall and interlinked picture of the economic development of all institutional sectors. - 50.
-The second option suggesting consistency in the branding is to adopt a series approach under the general title "Macroeconomic Statistics", such that the manuals would be branded:

-Macroeconomic Statistics System of National Accounts, Macroeconomic Statistics Balance of Payments and International Investment Position, and Macroeconomic Statistics Government Finance

-Statistics, etc. Finally, the CMTT proposes an umbrella approach under the headline "International Economic Statistics Standards" (IESS), which would cover manuals in different statistical domains.
-In both proposals the original labels of the standards (year or edition) may continue to be used.

-51. Furthermore branding may well go beyond a common labeling.
-Therefore, the question should be raised whether a common branding could be improved by a joint presentation of the updated manuals in 2025.
-This would also provide an opportunity to highlight that the main issues dealt with in this update (i.e., digitalization, globalization, and well-being and sustainability) have been dealt with jointly.
+Member-States of the European Union will remember the changeover from European system of national accounts 3rd edition to European System of National Accounts 1995.
+Furthermore, such a proposal seems to neglect the systematic approach of national accounts to provide an overall and interlinked picture of the economic development of all institutional sectors. - 46.
+The second option suggestion for consistency in the branding is to adopt a series approach under the general title 'Macroeconomic Statistics, such that the manuals would be branded: Macroeconomic Statistics System of National Accounts, Macroeconomic Statistics Balance of Payments and International Investment Position, and Macroeconomic Statistics Government Finance Statistics etc. Finally, the CMTT proposes an umbrella approach under the headline "Economic Accounting Statistical Standards" (EASS), which would cover manuals in different statistical domains.
+In both proposals, the original labels of the standards (year or edition) may continue to be used. - 47.
+Furthermore branding may well go beyond a common labeling.
+Therefore the question should be raised, whether a common branding could be improved by a joint presentation of the updated manuals in 2025.
+This would also provide an opportunity to highlight that the main issues dealt with in this update, i.e. digitalization, globalization and well-being and sustainability, have been dealt with jointly.
 Releasing the updated manuals in 2025 jointly and putting the focus on the key update issues would be an opportunity to strengthen a common branding.